azomDev/PrivacyPin/README.md

 > bun i |  bun install
 > bun run tauri dev

-## Note
+## Notes
+> > _**DO NOT MERGE THIS WITH ANY OTHER BRANCH; A LOT WILL BREAK**_
+>
-> I honestly shouldn't be in charge of this, and I won't give you my email or Signal ID, so if you want to do something; ask Azom(@AzomDev)(His email and Signal are in the README.md of the main branch), and he will tell me what I'm doing wrong or need to add or whatever you might need.
+> > I honestly shouldn't be in charge of this, and I won't give you my email or Signal ID, so if you want to do something; ask Azom(@AzomDev)(His email and Signal are in the README.md of the main branch), and he will tell me what I'm doing wrong or need to add or whatever you might need.